 A few river crossings (over stepping stones) en route add to the adventure, and several of the pools are deep enough to swim in, if you’re brave enough to tackle the icy temperatures.

 Further north, and well worth the diversion if you’re circuiting Skye, the peculiar cone-shaped knolls and eroded rock formations of the Fairy Glen look like they’re straight out of The Hobbit.

 The curious landscape is essentially one big natural playground, great for exploration and game of hide and seek – and for imagining that you’re Bilbo Baggins.

-They might not immediately spring to mind as some of Scotland’s must-visit places, but with nigh on a thousand miles of snaking coastline, the Scottish Highlands have more than their fair share of breathtaking beaches.
+They might not immediately spring to mind as some of Scotland’s must-visit places, but with nigh on a thousand miles of snaking coastline, beach combing is one of the best things to do in the Highlands.